-The best project management tool is the one that helps you collaborate and manage tasks, provides visual task management in Kanban board, will track time of team members, helps with resource allocation, and helps you complete projects on time without overshooting your budget.
+The best project management tools help you collaborate, manage, and provide visual task management on a Kanban board.
+It will track team members’ time, assist with resource allocation, and help you complete projects on time without overshooting your budget.

 What Are the Five Project Management Techniques?

 As you know, the world of project management is vast and covers almost every industry and thus requires various skills to complete all your projects.